HudsonGraeme/Tapp/README.md

 ## Icon Attributions

+All Icons were modified from their original form in order to suit the application theme.

 * Tesla Supercharger by Ervin Bolat from the Noun Project
 * schedule by Markus from the Noun Project